AndreasArvidsson/talon-deck/README.md

    `npm start`
 1. Open Talon deck at [http://localhost:3000](http://localhost:3000)

+## Settings

+Before building the node server settings can be set in `settings.ts`

+## Network access

+By default the node server is bound to `localhost`.
+To enable network access change the `host` field in the settings file.
+Either to the computers specific IP address, eg `192.168.1.100`, or allow any address by `0.0.0.0`.
+It's highly recommended to enable `basicAuth` for anything other than localhost.

+## Authentication / Login

+`Basic auth` can be enabled in the settings file by setting a username and password.

 ## Implementation details

 1. `talon_deck_integration.py` in the Talon user directory keeps track of changing states in Talon and updates a JSON file in the systems temp directory.